 This article explores the need for automating Excel data extraction, industry use cases, and how Unstract and LLMWhisperer use AI to solve common challenges.

-Why Automating Excel Document Processing Is Crucial
+Why Automating Excel Document Extraction Is Crucial

 Excel remains the backbone of everyday operations that support budgeting, financial planning, reporting, and data analysis across departments and industries.
 But as businesses grow, the manual handling of Excel files becomes increasingly inefficient.
 Tasks like data extraction, formatting, validation, and reporting are time-consuming, repetitive, and highly prone to human error.